ShadiyahMangru/DataTablesThrowback/README.md

 ### This application leverages 5 built-in *Functional Interfaces* (interfaces with a single abstract method): (i) Function, (ii) Consumer, (iii) Predicate, (iv) Supplier, (v) Comparator.

-- (i) The Skater class leverages the **BiFunction Functional Interface** to accept a Skater’s goals and shots values and, following some calculations, return this Skater’s shooting percentage.  **Motivation for use:** the Function/BiFunction Functional Interface turns one/two parameter(s) into a value of a potentially different type and returns this value.
+- (i) **(REVISE LATER)** The Skater class leverages the **BiFunction Functional Interface** to accept a Skater’s goals and shots values and, following some calculations, return this Skater’s shooting percentage.  **Motivation for use:** the Function/BiFunction Functional Interface turns one/two parameter(s) into a value of a potentially different type and returns this value.

-- (ii) The Skater class leverages the **BiConsumer Functional Interface** to accept a shooting percentage value and a Skater object, then set the Skater object’s shooting percentage field.  **Motivation for use:** Consumers accept/manipulate one/two parameter(s), but do not return anything.
+- (ii) **(REVISE LATER)** The Skater class leverages the **BiConsumer Functional Interface** to accept a shooting percentage value and a Skater object, then set the Skater object’s shooting percentage field.  **Motivation for use:** Consumers accept/manipulate one/two parameter(s), but do not return anything.

 - (iii) The HockeyPlayer class leverages the **Predicate Functional Interface** to determine if a HockeyPlayer object is a goalie.
 The boolean value returned dictates whether a narrowing cast would be to a Skater object, or to a Goalie object.  **Motivation for use:** Predicates return a boolean value and may be used to test a condition (often used when filtering or matching).